 There are also two Associate Chairpersons.
 The current Associate Chair for Graduate Studies, Dr. Daisy Chang (cchang@msu.edu), will be an important resource for you during your graduate training.
 The Associate Chair for Graduate Studies is responsible for administering aspects of the graduate program in Psychology, including coordination of admissions and recruitment, monitoring of student progress and academic standing, coordination of student professional development opportunities, assignment of TA positions, coordination of TA and RA reviews, and coordination with the College of Social Science and Graduate School regarding MSU policies.
-The Associate Chair is also responsible for approving all student committees (masters and dissertation committees).
+The Associate Chair is also responsible for approving all student committees (master's and dissertation committees).

-The current Associate Chair for Undergraduate Education is Dr. Susan Ravizza (ravizzas@msu.edu).
-She is primarily responsible for overseeing undergraduate instruction and advising, and her main interaction with graduate students is around their duties as Teaching Assistants and Instructors.
-The Undergraduate Associate Chair can also be a resource to graduate students for teaching or teaching- assistant related issues such as academic dishonesty, grade disputes, or student complaints.
+The current Associate Chair for Undergraduate Education is Dr. Jonathan Weaver (weaver71@msu.edu).
+He is primarily responsible for overseeing undergraduate instruction and advising, and his main interaction with graduate students is around their duties as Teaching Assistants and Instructors.
+The Undergraduate Associate Chair can also be a resource to graduate students for teaching- or teaching assistant-related issues such as academic dishonesty, grade disputes, or student complaints.